Fetterman leads fundraising in Pennsylvania’s US Senate race | Times Leader

 Barnette and Parnell both ran unsuccessfully for the U.S. House last year, Parnell against Lamb and Barnette against U.S. Rep. Madeleine Dean in Montgomery County.

-Republicans have another rival to watch: , former President Donald Trump’s ambassador to Denmark, who just joined the race.
+Republicans have another rival to watch: Carla Sands, former President Donald Trump’s ambassador to Denmark, who just joined the race.
 She has not filed an FEC fundraising report, but she has significant personal wealth.

 Upon leaving the ambassador’s post, Sands filed a public disclosure of assets, valuing more than 50 accounts or properties at between $35 million and $152 million, a range that is a result of the government’s request that each asset be valued within a certain dollar bracket.